Join the journey.

 Once KRM receives news from our national partners that we will be welcoming new clients, we set to work.
-Upon arrival and for up to five years in the United States, KRM offers a variety of services to eligible refugee and migrant clients.
+Upon arrival and for up to five years in the United States, KRM offers a variety of services to eligible refugee and immigrant clients.
 Our services empower refugees to create their new home in Kentucky.

 Services refugees first receive are designed to help them meet their basic needs during their first few months in Kentucky.
 KRM secures initial housing placements for eligible clients, ensuring they have a warm place to rest their head when they arrive.
 Whether it’s a 2-bedroom apartment or a 4-bedroom single-family house, rental units must be safe, sanitary, and affordable.
 Caseworkers assist families with initial applications for documents and IDs and eligible temporary benefit programs for food, cash, and medical support.